-- 4.1 In conclusion, this method statement has been produced to ensure the safety of animals which may be using the site during clearance works in relation to Phase 6. - 4.2 An ECoW will be present during works and clearance will be undertaken in a twostage approach.
+- 4.1 In conclusion, this method statement has been produced to ensure the safety of animals which may be using the site during clearance works in relation to the proposed infrastructure. - 4.2 An ECoW will be present during works and clearance will be undertaken in a two-stage approach.